 - Emma is a well trained bot.
 “Training” the bot can happen via FAQ-patterns, chat logs or by manually configuring reply patterns.
 A lot of work but worth it in the long run.

-If you want to learn what Customer Experience actually is and how to build one from scratch - take a look at our whitepaper!
+If you want to learn more about Customer Experience actually is and how to build one from scratch - take a look at our whitepaper!